joaquinpelle/Skylight.jl/docs/src/index.md

 (The documentation is under construction...)

 Skylight is a Julia package for general-relativistic ray-tracing and radiative transfer in curved spacetimes.
-It works in with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.
+It works with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.
 It is designed with the following goals in mind:
 - Fast computational speed
 - High accuracy
 - Easy extensibility to user-defined spacetimes and radiative models